clarify/pyclarify/README.md

 # Interact with Clarify

-PyClarify provides a fast and easy way to interact with Clarify using the `APIClient` and `ClarifyClient` class.
+PyClarify provides a fast and easy way to interact with Clarify.
-This class takes as an argument the path of your credentials in string format, which should always be the first step when starting to interact with PyClarify.
+The `ClarifyClient` class takes as an argument the path of your credentials in string format, which should always be the first step when starting to interact with PyClarify.

-The `APIClient` and `ClarifyClient` class can do the almost the same operations, but the `ClarifyClient` provides a more pythonic way.

 For information about the Clarify Developer documentation click [here](https://docs.clarify.io/developers/welcome).